KEY DETAILS This award assists individuals beginning independent research careers at the faculty level.

 7. Department Chair

-Provide contact information and a reference letter.
-The reference letter should include an assessment of the candidate and proposed research.
+Provide contact information for your sponsor.
+The system will auto-generate a letter to him/her requesting their letter of support to include an assessment of the candidate and proposed research.

 9. Additional References